mecid/mecid.github.io/_posts/2022-06-28-the-power-of-task-view-modifier-in-swiftui.md

 }
 ```

 As you can see in the example above, we pause the task by using the *sleep* function that throws *CancellationError* whenever a task is canceled during the sleep.
-Alternatively, you can use the *isCancelled* property on the *Task* type to indicate whether or not the current task is canceled.
+Alternatively, you can use the *isCancelled* property on the *Task* type indicating whether or not the current task is canceled.

 By default, the *task* view modifier uses the user-initiated (highest) priority for the created task, but you can also use lower preferences like utility or background.